hybridpicker/ansible-playbook-django/README.md

-# Ansible Playbbok for Deploying Django
+# Ansible Playbook for Deploying Django
 My approach to deploying Django App with Ansible with Postgres Database, Nginx and Gunicorn on Linux